inspec/inspec-aws/docs/resources/aws_batch_job_definition.md

 # aws\_batch\_job\_definition

-Use the `aws_batch_job_definition` InSpec audit resource to test the properties of a single specific batch job definition.
+Use the `aws_batch_job_definition` InSpec audit resource to test the properties of a single specific Batch job definition.

 The AWS::Batch::JobDefinition resource specifies the parameters for an AWS Batch job definition.